dmackinnon1/LaTeX101/README.md

 ## Live version
 A live version can be accessed [here](https://dmackinnon1.github.io/LaTeX101/).

+## Running as an In-Person Workshop
+Although intended to function as a self-directed learning resource, the LaTeX101 digital learning resource can be used as an in-person hands on workshop.
+In this context, having participants work on and potentially share their "cheetsheet" from Exercise 1 throughout, would be a way to tie the course together.

+In an in-person workshop, a possible flow would be to allow participants to go ahead and work through the material of each module, pausing to consolidate after around 15 minutes for each.
+This would break the workshop up into two sections of about 45 minutes each.

 ## Utilities
-The course includes a [simple LaTeX renderer](https://dmackinnon1.github.io/LaTeX101/simpleLaTeX.html) and a [LaTeX Command Quiz](https://dmackinnon1.github.io/LaTeX101/quiz.html)
+In addition to the learning modules, the learning resource includes a [simple LaTeX renderer](https://dmackinnon1.github.io/LaTeX101/simpleLaTeX.html) and a [LaTeX Command Quiz](https://dmackinnon1.github.io/LaTeX101/quiz.html)